adlawson/js-zcombinator/README.md

 The Z Combinator is the same, in principle, as the Y Combinator except it works in languages with applicative (eager) order of execution (arguments are evaluated before the function call) just like JavaScript.

-For more information about the Z Combinator please read Douglas Crockford's ["The Little JavaScripter"][little-js].
+For more information about the Z Combinator please read [Fixed-point Combinators][wiki-combi] on Wikipedia or the brief mention in Douglas Crockford's ["The Little JavaScripter"][little-js].

 ### Basic usage ###